Jordan Stephens: Media career

 In 2018, Stephens appeared on a 12 January episode of Would I Lie to You?, a 5 May episode of Harry Hill's Alien Fun Capsule, and five episodes of House of Games broadcast between 28 May and 1 June.
 In August and September 2018, Stephens appeared in BBC Two's "Eight Go Rallying: The Road to Saigon".
 On 7 September 2018, Stephens played Rollo in Teen Spirit at the Toronto International Film Festival; the film saw theatrical release the following April.

 On 11 October 2018, Stephens began presenting Don't Hate the Playaz, an ITV2 panel show which on first broadcast drew comparisons with Never Mind the Buzzcocks, on which Stephens had twice appeared as half of Rizzle Kicks; first in December 2011 as guests, and then on 4 November 2013 as hosts on an episode infamous for Huey Morgan losing his temper and throwing his coffee mug at the table.
 The following day, he appeared on Any Questions seventieth anniversary edition.
 On 8 November 2018, he appeared on an episode of Celebrity Juice.
 In 2019, Stephens starred alongside Derren Nesbitt in Tucked, a film about a young drag queen taken in by an older drag queen who is dying of cancer.

 In February 2020, he appeared in an episode of Roast Battle, winning his battle.
 On 9 October 2020, he presented "The Whole Truth" for Channel 4, a conversation with Arlo Parks, Che Lingo, and Kojey Radical.
 In December 2020, Stephens appeared on a celebrity edition of The Crystal Maze.
 On 1 March 2021, he appeared as an ensemble actor in The Stand Up Sketch Show, and on 4 June that year, he had a recurring role in the second series of Mae Martin's sitcom Feel Good on Netflix, appearing in four episodes.
 On 21 February 2022, Stephens appeared on Starstruck as Felix, and later that year, he played Sam in The Ex-Wife.
 That November, he appeared on The Big Narstie Show.

 In August 2024, Stephens released his autobiography, Avoidance, Drugs, Heartbreak & Dogs.
+From 2024 until 2025, Stephens was a rotating panellist on Love Island: Aftersun.